shaik-gafoor/portfolio-gafoor/README.md

 ## 📊 GitHub Stats

-The GitHub Stats section currently shows dummy data.
+The GitHub Status section currently shows dummy data.
 To integrate real data:

 1. Use GitHub API to fetch your statistics
 2. Consider using libraries like `github-readme-stats`